 There was another side to this partnership.
 McDonald’s experts worldwide began interacting with agronomists and field assistants to demonstrate the best cultivation practices.
 The resulting expertise covered everything from the improvement of agronomy techniques—irrigation systems, sowing seed treatments, planting methods, fertiliser-application programmes—to better storage methods for farm produce.
 The knowledge went to Indian farmers and suppliers as well.

 So much expertise also brought along the technical know-how of nailing McDonald’s supply-chain management.
 Because McDonald’s restaurants span the entire country, they need the backing of an effective supply-chain technology to deliver the brand’s promise of a wholesome meal experience.
 Enlarging the shelf-life of our produce has, thus, been one of technology’s most significant contributions for us.
 We deploy single- and multi-temperature-controlled trucks, which are also GPS-enabled, for transportation.
 Real-time traceability systems, which use ERP software, add efficiency and accuracy to the logistics process.

-Further, the developments in the supply chain are up to date and in sync with the “Zero Wastage” policy.
-This policy aims at redesigning the whole production cycle so that no by-products go unrecycled or unused.
-“The “Zero Waste” concept is designed to encourage brands in minimizing wastage and working towards the goal of generating zero waste.
+Besides, the developments in McDonald’s supply-chain process are up-to-date and in sync with our “Zero Wastage” policy, which aims at redesigning the entire production cycle so that no by-products go unrecycled or unused.
+“The Zero Waste concept is designed to encourage brands in minimising wastage and working towards the goal of generating zero waste.
 McDonald’s suppliers have implemented technology in order to maintain the integrity of our produce during storage and transportation.
-This endeavor has enabled us to increase the shelf life of our products and cut down on operational wastage,” explains Vikram Ogale – Director–National Supply Chain and Quality Assurance, McDonald’s India.
+This endeavour has enabled us to increase the shelf life of our products and cut down on operational wastage,” explains Vikram Ogale, Director–National Supply Chain and Quality Assurance, McDonald’s India.